-Williams then notes how (modern) critics have approached this passage 'caught up in' what he calls 'inappropriate conceptions' (ibid., p.
+Williams then notes how (modern) critics have approached this passage 'caught up in' what he judges to be 'inappropriate conceptions' (ibid., p.
 133).
-These conceptions are also characteristic of modern moral philosophy, as we shall see below, and they explain two commonly made objections to the play.
-The first is that, while Agamemnon is meant to be responsible for his actions, he is also said to have acted from 'necessity', and these two things are, it is maintained, incompatible (ibid.).
-Second, in the relevant passage it is assumed that Agamemnon is faced with a genuine, real, moral conflict, where whatever he does he will do something wrong and he will be left with regret, but, the objection goes, such a conflict cannot in fact arise (ibid.; see also 1965, p.
+These conceptions are also characteristic of modern moral philosophy, what Williams refers to as the morality system, and they explain two commonly made objections to the play.
+The first is that, while Agamemnon was meant to be responsible for his actions, he is also said to have acted from 'necessity', and these two things are, it is maintained, incompatible (ibid.).
+Second, in the relevant passage it is assumed that Agamemnon was faced with a genuine, real, moral conflict, where whatever he did he would have done something wrong and he would be left with regret, but, the objection goes, such a conflict cannot in fact arise (ibid.; see also 1965, p.
 111).